 GAs who are required to complete a screening will receive details on scheduling in their GTAP Welcome Letter.
 Screenings are typically scheduled for the week before classes (Fall and Spring).
 Screenings take approximately fifteen minutes and students do not need to prepare in advance for the screening.
 The screening is based on the Compton Screening Assessment of Foreign Accent to assess intelligibility in words, sentences, and conversation.

-The purpose of OEPS is to ensure GAs will be able to understand the spoken content that is presented in class, office hours, and/or labs.
+The purpose of OEPS is to ensure GAs will be able to be understood in the spoken content that is presented in class, office hours, and/or labs.

-During accent modification sessions, students will meet weekly with a graduate clinician to focus on speech sounds (consonants and vowels) and other “naturalness” factors such as rate of speech, syllable stress, intonation, and professional speaking skills.
-Those in accent modification are expected to attend all scheduled sessions and practice outside of these weekly sessions to ensure progress.
+During these sessions, students will meet weekly with a graduate clinician to focus on speech sounds (consonants and vowels) and other “naturalness” factors such as rate of speech, syllable stress, intonation, and professional speaking skills.
+Students are expected to attend all scheduled sessions and practice outside of these weekly sessions to ensure progress.
 Students will be re-screened at the end of the semester to assess progress.
-Students who pass are allowed to continue with accent modification for one more semester or are excused.
+Students who pass are allowed to continue with training sessions for one more semester or are excused.

 Sessions address intelligibility and naturalness of speech and target the following areas:

 - Suprasegmentals: Rate of Speech, Pausing, Key Words, Intonation, Syllable Stress, Word Linking, Volume and Resonance